 High operating costs

-In addition to the initial expense of purchasing ingredients and supplies, entrepreneurs may need to purchase additional resources to meet demand continuously.
-For instance, food carts that offer freshly prepared meals may need to acquire new ingredients daily, which can quickly add up.
-This can strain entrepreneurs’ finances, particularly if they cannot sell enough products to cover their costs.
+In addition to the initial cost of purchasing ingredients and supplies, entrepreneurs may be required to purchase additional resources on a constant basis to meet demand.
+For example, food carts that provide freshly made meals may have to purchase new ingredients on a daily basis, which can quickly add up.